 HOST-1.EXAMPLE.
-A 1.2.3.1
+A 1.2.3.1 HOST-1.EXAMPLE.

-HOST-1.EXAMPLE.
 MX 0 .
 HOST-2.EXAMPLE.
-A 1.2.3.2
+A 1.2.3.2 HOST-2.EXAMPLE.

-HOST-2.EXAMPLE.
 MX 0 .
 HOST-3.EXAMPLE.
-A 1.2.3.3

-HOST-3.EXAMPLE.
-MX 0 .
+A 1.2.3.3 HOST-3.EXAMPLE.
+MX 0 . ...

-...

 HOST-127.EXAMPLE.
-A 1.2.3.127
+A 1.2.3.127 HOST-127.EXAMPLE.

-HOST-127.EXAMPLE.
 MX 0 .

-'''

-range This can be one of two forms: start-stop or start-stop/step form is used, then step is set to 1.
-All of start, stop and step must be positive. lhs This describes the owner name of the resource records to be created.
+This can be one of two forms: start-stop or start-stop/step.
+If the first form is used, then step is set to 1. start, stop and step must be positive integers between 0 and (2^31)-1. start must not be larger than stop.

+lhs This describes the owner name of the resource records to be created.
 Any single \$ (dollar sign) symbols within the lhs string are replaced by the iterator value.
-To get a \$ in the output, you need to escape the \$ using a backslash e.g. \\$.
+To get a \$ in the output, you need to escape the \$ using a backslash e.g. \ \$ .
 The \$ may optionally be followed by modifiers which change the offset from the iterator, field width and base.
-Modifiers are introduced by a { (left brace) immediately fol- lowing the \$ as \${offset[,width[,base]]}.
-For example, \${-20,3,d} sub- tracts 20 from the current value, prints the result as a decimal in a zero-padded field of width 3.
-Available output forms are decimal (d), octal (o), hexadecimal (x or X for uppercase) and nibble (n or $\mathbb{N}\setminus$ for uppercase).
-The default modifier is $\{0,0,d\}$.
+Modifiers are introduced by a { (left brace) immediately fol- lowing the \$ as \$ {offset[,width[,base]]}.
+For example, \$ {-20,3,d} sub- tracts 20 from the current value, prints the result as a decimal in a zero-padded field of width 3.
+Available output forms are decimal (d), octal (o), hexadecimal (x or X for uppercase) and nibble (n or N\for uppercase).
+The default modifier is \$ {0,0,d}.
 If the lhs is not absolute, the current \$ORIGIN is appended to the name.
 In nibble mode the value will be treated as if it was a reversed hex- adecimal string with each hexadecimal digit as a separate label.
 The width field includes the label separator.
 For compatibility with earlier versions, \$\$ is still recognized as indi- cating a literal \$ in the output. ttl Specifies the time-to-live of the generated records.
-If not specified this will be inherited using the normal TTL inheritance rules. .1 class and ttl can be entered in either order. class Specifies the class of the generated records.
-This must match the zone class if it is specified. hrvm o class and ttl can be entered in either order. type Any valid type. rhs rhs, optionally, quoted string.
+If not specified this will be inherited using the normal TTL inheritance rules. class and ttl can be entered in either order. class Specifies the class of the generated records.
+This must match the zone class if it is specified. class and ttl can be entered in either order. type Any valid type. rhs rhs, optionally, quoted string.